mozillascience/fellows-class-2016/danielle/Project-brief-template.md

 Describe the problem your project will address.
 (2-5 sentences)

 - Who is affected by the problem?
+- Who are the agents or players involved and peripheral to the issue?
+- Who is not paying attention to this problem?
-- What are the impacts of this problem?
+- What are the concequences of this problem?
  - locally, nationally, globally

 **The Vision:**